itguy1609/test-repo1/README.md

 # test-repo1
-Brushing github fundamentals
-Added a couple of new files!
+Brushing github fundamentals and also added a couple of new files!